redpanda-fi/rfm_sql/README.md

-# SQL RFM Analysis For Customer Segmentation
+# RFM Analysis For Customer Segmentation (SQL)

-In this project, I want to demonstrate my ability to perform RFM analysis to segment customers using SQL.
+In this project I want to demonstrate my ability to perform RFM analysis to segment customers using SQL.
 The analysis is primarily done in BigQuery.
 Visualizations will be created using a combination of Google Sheets and Power BI to better present the insights derived from the data.

 ## Description of Dataset